earthcube/geocodes/docs/troubleshooting.md

 ```

-# Blazegraph journal truncation:
+## Blazegraph journal truncation:

-## for a container
+### for a container
-in nawer container, the command is available, but the service needs to be stopped.
+in newer container, the command is available, but the service needs to be stopped.
 guess running an container with an exec command in a different container might work.

 ```